Awards and Recognition

 A Legacy of Excellence

-Atrium Medical Center is built on the 90-year legacy of Middletown Regional Hospital’s leadership in quality medical care and expertise of its physicians and staff.
+Atrium Medical Center is built on the nearly 100-year legacy of Middletown Regional Hospital’s leadership in quality medical care and expertise of its physicians and staff.
 The following awards, recognition, and accreditations demonstrate the success of the hospital’s quality measures.

 Healthgrades is an independent organization created to help consumers understand, compare and evaluate hospital performance.
 They provide objective, comprehensive information about hospital quality in America's hospitals.
 Healthgrades evaluates hospitals solely on clinical outcomes—risk-adjusted mortality and in-hospital complications.
 They recognize the top-performing hospitals in the nation that have achieved quality excellence in particular specialties, clinical excellence, and patient safety.
 Healthgrades releases a comprehensive review of all hospitals each fall; and announces specialty achievements throughout the year on an annual basis.